jep-project/jep/protocol.md

 The protocol is based on messages which are exchanged between frontend and backend via a TCP connection.
 Messages from one side don't require a response message from the other side unless explicitly noted.

-The message content is represented in JSON, following a certain schema for each kind of message as described below.
+The message content is serialized using msgpack, following a certain schema for each kind of message as described below.

 When a file is opened in an editor (frontend), the editor will figure out the backend to be used, start it and connect to it.